 Aerospace Loan Program

 The employment outlook in the state’s aerospace industry appears robust.
 For Washington to maintain its position as a world leader in the aerospace industry, the state must meet a persistent demand for specialized workers at various skill and education levels.

-Students can receive up to $7,200 for 12-16 weeks of training to enhance existing job skills or to earn certificates in various aerospace production fields.
-After completion of the program, ALP recipients have up to three years to repay their loans.
+Students can receive up to $7,800 for 12-16 weeks of training to enhance existing job skills or to earn certificates in various aerospace production fields.
+After completion of the program, ALP recipients have up to four years to repay their loans.

 Additional information for students is available on our partner site, Ready, Set, Grad.